mageni/mageni/README.md

 - Has Mageni helped your small business (less than 100 employees)?
 The sponsorship tier <a href="https://buy.stripe.com/aEUbJ6fbm1wudxK28i">Small Business</a> gives you the chance to give back.
 - Has Mageni helped your medium business (less than 500 employees)?
 The sponsorship tier <a href="https://buy.stripe.com/00gfZmaV6fnkbpC4gp">Medium Business</a> gives you the chance to give back.
 - Has Mageni helped your organization (more than 500 employees)?
 The sponsorship tier <a href="https://buy.stripe.com/28ocNa1kwfnk0KYbIQ">Organization</a> gives you the chance to give back.
-- Has Mageni helped your MSP?
-The sponsorship tier <a href="https://buy.stripe.com/bIY4gE8MY7USgJWdQX">MSP</a> gives you the chance to give back.

 ### Benefits of Sponsorship
 - Access to the private issues repository